VictorSegura99/Professional-Balance-and-Testing-Research/README.md

 ## Professional Videogame Balance Methods:

-Videogame Balance is obviously very important, but there’s not a flawless way to accomplish this, and lot of times come to designers guessing.
+Videogame Balance is obviously very important, but there’s not a flawless way to accomplish a perfectly balanced game, and lots of times come to designers guessing.
 To avoid this, there’s methods to try to getting as close as possible to a balanced game.

 **Power curve**